IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/basic-rsi-strategy.md

 <vectorbtpro.portfolio.base.Portfolio at 0x7f9c40eea438>
 ```

+!!! info
+    Running the method above for the first time may take some time as it must be compiled first.
+    Compilation will take place each time a new combination of data types is discovered.
+    But don't worry: Numba caches most compiled functions and re-uses them in each new runtime.

 !!! hint
     If you look into the API of [Portfolio.from_signals](/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio.from_signals),
-    you will find many arguments to be set to None. `None` has a special meaning that instructs
+    you will find many arguments to be set to None.
+The value `None` has a special meaning that instructs
     vectorbt to pull the default value from the global settings.
 You can discover all the default
     values for the `Portfolio` class [here](/api/_settings/#vectorbtpro._settings.portfolio).